zwicker-group/py-pde/docs/paper/paper.md

 The main part of the `py-pde` package provides the infrastructure for solving partial differential equations.
-Here, we use the method of lines by explicitely discretizing space using the grid classes described above.
+Here, we use the method of lines by explicitly discretizing space using the grid classes described above.
 This reduces the PDEs to a set of ordinary differential equations, which can be solved using standard methods.